 Some other uses for the fat-free Greek yogurt:

 Dressings.
 There are so many to choose from.
-You can combine your favorite spices, toss in some vinegar, maybe some mustard.
+You can combine your favourite spices, toss in some vinegar, maybe some mustard.
 The options go on and on.

 Mayo substitute.
 I tried it in deviled eggs!
 (I’m still playing around to get the perfect ratio of ingredients and may need to add a little mustard, but it’s definitely a nice option.)